p-org/P/Docs/docs/whatisP.md

 programmer needs to reason about numerous control paths resulting from the myriad interleaving of events (or messages or failures).
 Unsurprisingly, programmers can easily introduce subtle errors when designing these systems.
-Moreover, it is extremely difficult to test distributed systems, most control paths remain untested, and serious bugs lie dormant for months or even years after deployment.
+Moreover, it is extremely difficult to test distributed systems, as most control paths remain untested, and serious bugs lie dormant for months or even years after deployment.

 !!! info ""